This document describes routing rule maps and how they manage traffic in Traffic Director deployments.

 - A URL map that contains various routing rules

-When you create and configure these resources for Traffic Director, Traffic Director uses the values to create the configuration that it sends to your data plane, including, xDS clients such as Envoy proxies and proxyless gRPC applications.
+When you create and configure these resources for Traffic Director, Traffic Director uses the values to create the configuration that it sends to your data plane, which includes xDS clients such as Envoy proxies and proxyless gRPC applications.
 The data plane then handles traffic according to this configuration.

 A forwarding rule references a target proxy, and has an IP address and a port.